During history of mankind there were many horrible disease Pandemics, killing millions of people.

 19. Cholera (since 2010) Haiti – 8,492 deaths

-Since its reintroduction to Haiti in October 2010, cholera has spread across the country and has become endemic, causing high levels of both morbidity and mortality.
+Since its reintroduction to Haiti in October 2010, cholera has spread across the country and has become Pandemic, causing high levels of both morbidity and mortality.
 Since its reintroduction to Haiti following the 2010 Haitian earthquake, nearly 800,000 Haitians have been infected by cholera

 18. Cholera (1892) Germany – 8,605 deaths

 The 1892 cholera outbreak in Hamburg, Germany was a major European outbreak and about 8,605 people died in that city.
-Although many residents held the city government responsible for the virulence of the epidemic (leading to cholera riots in 1893), it continued with practices largely unchanged.
+Although many residents held the city government responsible for the virulence of the Pandemic (leading to cholera riots in 1893), it continued with practices largely unchanged.
 This was the last serious European cholera outbreak of the century.

 17. Typhus (1899) South Africa – 9,000 deaths

 16. Smallpox (1775-1778) North America – 11,000 deaths